Reassigning a public IP address from one VM to another

 - In the left-hand panel, select

-Virtual machines. - Select the VM in question.
+Virtual machines. - Select the VM.

 - In the window that opens, under Network, click